-Following Brown and Chowdhury (2014) line of work, I continued by checking the correlation between the odds determined by the bookkeeper and the public as an indicator of expectations, as smaller odds represent expectations for a higher-ranking horse.
+Following the work of Brown and Chowdhury (2014), I continued by checking the correlation between the odds determined by the bookkeeper and those determined by the public as an indicator of expectations, as smaller odds represent expectations for a higher ranking horse.

-It seems that both handicapping and non-handicapping odds are correlated with the positioning of the horse.
-However, non-handicapping odds show a stronger relationship to results with a correlation of 0.444 compared with a correlation of 0.382 in handicap races, indicating more uncertain outcomes.
+It seems that both handicap and non-handicap odds are correlated with the positioning of the horse.
+However, non-handicap odds show a stronger relationship to results with a correlation of 0.444 compared to a correlation of 0.382 in handicap races, indicating more uncertain outcomes.

-The second part of the analysis was to determine whether interference happens more in handicap than non-handicap racing.
+The second part of the analysis was to determine whether interference happens more in handicap than in non-handicap racing.

-H1: sabotage presented as cases of interference, is more present in handicap racing than in non-handicap racing.
+H1: Sabotage, presented as cases of interference, is more present in handicap racing than in non-handicap racing.

-An indicator equaling 1 if there was an interference by a jokey and 0 otherwise, was regressed against a variable equaling 1 if the race was a handicap race, 0 otherwise.
+An indicator equaling 1 if there was interference by a jockey and 0 if otherwise was regressed against a variable equaling 1 if the race was a handicap race and 0 if otherwise.
 As expected, the result shows a positive relationship (, p < 0.00).

-In the following regression (Table 8), control variables were included and revealed some negative relationship between the odds and the interference and as before, we find a positive eﬀect of handicapping on sabotage in a race (, p < 0.00).
+In the following regression (Table 8), control variables were included and revealed a negative relationship between the odds and the interference.
+As before, I found a positive eﬀect of handicapping on sabotage in a race (, p < 0.00).